KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 Some devices support stage space (``XR_REFERENCE_SPACE_TYPE_STAGE``); this implies a roomscale space, e.g. with its origin on the floor.

 The Stage Reference Space defines a rectangular area that is flat and devoid of obstructions.
 The origin is defined to be on the floor and at the center of the rectangular area. +Y is up, +X is to the right, and -Z is forward.
 The origin is axis-aligned to the XZ plane.
 It is most often used for rendering standing-scale experiences (no bounds) or roomscale experiences (with bounds) where a physical floor is required.
-When the user is redefining the origin or bounds of the area, the runtime will queue a ``XrEventDataReferenceSpaceChangePending`` structure for the application to process.
+When the user is redefining the origin or bounds of the area, the runtime will queue a :openxr_ref:`XrEventDataReferenceSpaceChangePending` structure for the application to process.

 For more information on reference spaces see `the OpenXR Specification <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#reference-spaces>`_.